bazelbuild/rules_scala/README.md

 rules_scala_dependencies()

-# See the `WORKSPACE` stanza from the "Getting started" section above
+# See the `WORKSPACE` configuration snippet from the "Getting started" section
-# for other dependency declarations.
+# above for other dependency declarations.

 load("@rules_scala//:scala_config.bzl", "scala_config")